jitkamal/demo-repo2/README.md

 ## Local Developement

-Open index.html file on your Browser
+Open index.html file on your chrome Browser